hashicorp/nomad/website/source/intro/use-cases.html.markdown

 #### API Key Generation for Scripts

-The "dynamic secrets" feature of Vault is ideal for scripts: an AWS access key can be generated for the duration of a script, then revoked.
+The "dynamic secrets" feature of Nomad is ideal for scripts: an AWS access key can be generated for the duration of a script, then revoked.
 The keypair will not exist before or after the script runs, and the creation of the keys are completely logged.